PedroKBarros/Automatic_Seller_Machine_MIPS32/README.md

 * The system should inform the machine's display of the amount of money inserted;
 * The system should inform on the machine's display the price of the selected product;
 * The system should inform on the machine's display the change value;
-* The system should calculate the quantity of each banknote and currency that must be provided as change, optimizing so that    the quantity of the banknote / currency is the minimum possible (always supply as much change as possible the highest amount of banknotes and coins).
+* The system should calculate the quantity of each banknote and currency that must be provided as change, optimizing so that    the quantity of the banknote / currency is the minimum possible (always supply as much change as possible the highest amount of banknotes and coins);
 * The system should display the output following the format:

-    Valor pago: R$XX,XX
+Valor pago: R$XX,XX (Amount paid)

-    Valor do produto selecionado: R$XX,XX
+Valor do produto selecionado: R$XX,XX (Value of selected product)

-    Troco: R$XX,XX
+Troco: R$XX,XX (Change)

 ## Assembly Specifications
 ### Number of Banknotes and Coins: